 The DUS funding is for a 5-year term, with potential for renewal once.
 The DUS title continues to be held by the Distinguished University Scholar as long as she or he is a tenured member of faculty.

 Up to 10 new Distinguished University Scholars will be conferred in each adjudication round every 2 years.

 Nominations are open to scholars of both the Vancouver and Okanagan campuses.

 The Call for Nominations is issued in September in alternate years.
 The next Call for Nominations will be posted here (after distribution to Deans’ Offices) in September 2020.

 Nominations are submitted by the Deans and must be received by the Office of the Provost and VP Academic (UBCV) by a deadline in early December 2020.
 We expect at most one nomination will be brought forward from smaller faculties and up to three nominations from larger faculties.
-Nomination numbers will be provided in the Call for Nominations.
+Nomination numbers will be confirmed in the Call for Nominations.